electricbookworks/ebw-training/multiformat-editing/text/0-4-intro.md

 1. [**Context**](01-context.html)

-    The first section sets out some big, important features of multi-format world that we need to know about.
+    The first section sets out some big, important features of the multi-format world that we need to know about.

 2. [**Connecting humans and machines**](02-connecting-humans-and-machines.html)